NimaBavar/NImaBavar/docs/README.md

 demanding to cause intensive touch in the industry.**

+**Regardless of all the enjoyable work, I do rejoice my spare time studying politics and taking Kickboxing sparring sessions, a career which I pursue due to its valuable mind preparation.**

 **Thank you for investing your valuable time reading my biography, it is highly appreciated.**

 <br>